Kuching Hidden Gems 2015 - Friendship Park

 The landscaping all round is very well done and well maintained.

-This park has become a very popular place for the locals.
+This park has become a very popular place for locals.
 In the evenings families go there for leisurely strolls and exercise.

 On weekend evenings, dog lovers gather at the North Gate to show off their beloved pets and share grooming tips.